 Consent

 Parent Information Sheets (Additional file 2) will be given to the parents of potentially eligible children and discussed before consent is sought.
 Informed consent will be obtained from the parent or legal guardian of each child.
 Assent will be obtained from all children over the age of 6.
-Parents will also be given be the opportunity to consent to stool sample collections, declining to consent to this element of the study will not exclude participation from other elements of the study.
+Parents will also be given be the opportunity to consent to stool sample collections (with the additional option of the sample being retained for future research in microbial infections), declining to consent to this element of the study will not exclude participation from other elements of the study.
+Parents will also be given the opportunity to consent to information collected about their child being used to support other research in the future, and to being shared anonymously with other researchers.

 Withdrawal